America uses a disproportionate share of

 raising their sales margins (this is 'inflation').

-So long as the huge American internal economy is
+So long as the huge American internal economy was

-doing well, treasury bonds are a fairly safe bet.
-In a USA recession
+doing well, treasury bonds were a fairly safe bet.
+Now, at the start of

 recession consumer spending slows right down.
 Domestic loans are